ChristianH22/MAX78000/Examples/MAX78000/CNN/benchmark/README.md

 ## Overview

+This Statistical Benchmarking project is designed to optimize the performance of a Neural Architecture Search.
+This project is automated through the Ultility/smu_sequential_power.py file, which communicates with the MAX78000 and Keysight B2901A through serial.

+Running Utility/smu_sequential_power.py runs individual inferences from the on-board SD Card, saving the power consumption and returned logit/latency from the inference to the results folder in CSV format.

+The MAX78000 must be Flashed with main.c prior to Utility/running smu_sequential_power.py.

-The current state of the Benchmark uses the Keyword Spotting Demo, described below:
+The current state of the CNN on the Benchmark uses the Keyword Spotting Demo, described below:

 The Keyword Spotting Demo software demonstrates recognition of a number of keywords using MAX78000 EVKIT.